 So why still visit Kazakhstan?

 Kazakhstan appeals to different people in different ways.
-Chinese travelers enjoy the fresh air and the lack of people, while Emiratis love how it is so green, and kind-of Muslim.
+Chinese travelers enjoy the fresh air (outside of the cities) and the lack of people, while Arabian visitors love how it is so green, and kind of Muslim, but not too much.
 Snow-white, ice-cold winters attract visitors from tropical countries.

 Where to go?

 For the majority of visitors, Almaty region and the southern area around Shymkent are the only things they will see of Kazakhstan.
 There is nothing wrong with that.
 Kazakhstan is a very big country: in area, these 2 regions put together are bigger than the whole of Italy or Japan.

 Together, they provide a great sample of what Kazakhstan is all about, both culturally, historically and in terms of natural beauty.
 Since they border Uzbekistan, Kyrgyzstan and China, visiting the south and the Almaty region makes a lot of sense in any overland itinerary.

 If you only get to see 1 place: Almaty region has the most attractions and the best infrastructure.
 5 national parks offer deserts, steppe, wildlife and high mountains, as well as history stretching back thousands of years, all surrounding Central Asia’s most buzzing city, Almaty.

 Off the beaten track

 Only those who like to go further off the beaten track (preferably with their own transport or a budget for tours) will want to venture into the other regions of Kazakhstan.
-If you have a specific interest like Soviet history, archaeology, botany or birding, you will also find much to enjoy here.
+If you have a specific interest like history, archaeology, botany or birding, you will also find much to enjoy here.